Enrichment

 STEM

-STEM club runs Monday afterschool (2.30 to 3.30pm) weekly for Year 7 pupils, providing exciting opportunities to complete practical challenges.
+STEM club runs Monday afterschool (2.30 to 3.30pm) weekly, providing exciting opportunities to complete practical challenges.
 The club is supported by a group of “Science Leaders” who are student volunteers interested looking to mentor and support other students in science.
 The club is extremely popular, so students must sign up in advance in order to attend the weekly session.

 We have also recently received funding to support our students in attending more STEM careers and learning opportunities outside of the classroom.
 The department is aiming to host at least one opportunity a month, targeted at different groups across the school.